5 Easy Dinner Changes to Lose Weight

 We know that when it comes time to make dinner, you probably don’t have much time or energy; that’s why you turn to the classic fried foods, frozen pizzas, battered fish fillets, crispy chicken…

-So, to give an example, one idea for a dinner that will help you lose weight and be healthier is:
+So, to give an example, dinner ideas that will help you lose weight and be healthier are:

 - Fish that are high in omega 3’s